 2. Detection and analysis — this phase focuses on building processes to ensure your team can accurately spot an attack.

-- Detection involves gathering data from IT systems and security tools in an effort detect signs of compromise.
+- Detection involves gathering data from IT systems and security tools in an effort to detect signs of compromise.

 - During analysis, your team will assess and investigate the collected data to identify abnormal activity.